 Healthcare providers serving in rural areas face many challenges in reporting quality measurement data and implementing care improvement efforts to address the needs of their populations.
 Some rural providers may have relatively few patients or relatively few patients who have certain conditions or receive certain types of services.
 This low case-volume challenge can affect the reliability, validity, and utility of performance metrics that might otherwise be available to rural providers for measuring care quality.
 Moreover, due to factors such as geographic isolation or small practice size, rural providers may have limited time, staff, and infrastructure for internal quality improvement efforts and effective participation in quality reporting and value-based purchasing programs.

-NQF will continue its efforts to improve the health and healthcare of those who live in rural areas of the U.S. by once again convening the MAP Rural Health Workgroup.
+NQF will continue its efforts to improve the health and healthcare of those who live in rural areas of the U.S. by once again convening the MAP Rural Health Advisory Group.

 About the Project

-In this project, the MAP Rural Health Workgroup, with oversight from the MAP Coordinating Committee, will continue to provide recommendations on issues related to healthcare performance measurement challenges for the rural population.
+In this project, the MAP Rural Health Advisory Group, with oversight from the MAP Coordinating Committee, will continue to provide recommendations on issues related to healthcare performance measurement challenges for the rural population.
 Key activities under this project will include:

-- Participation by the MAP Rural Health Workgroup in the CMS pre-rulemaking process by providing feedback on clinician specific measures included on the 2018 Measures Under Consideration (MUC) list;
+- Participation by the MAP Rural Health Advisory Group in the CMS pre-rulemaking process by providing feedback on clinician specific measures included on the 2019 Measures Under Consideration (MUC) list;

-- Presentation of the Rural Health Workgroup’s most recent recommendations to the MAP Hospital, Clinician, and PAC/LTC Workgroups; and
+- Presentation of the Rural Health Advisory Group’s most recent recommendations to the MAP Hospital, Clinician, and PAC/LTC Workgroups; and

 This project is funded under NQF’s contract with the Department of Health and Human Services.